Unity-Technologies/com.unity.multiplayer.samples.coop/README.md

 ### Key classes

-ACTUALIZE THE NAMES AND VERIFY THAT DESCRIPTIONS MATCH TO WHAT IS DONE ADD NEW IMPORTANT INFORMATION IF ANYTHING IS AMISS - Game Data Source and other stuff like that?

 **Shared**
  - `NetworkCharacterState` Contains all NetworkedVars, and both server and client RPC endpoints.
 The RPC endpoints only read out the call parameters and then raise events from them; they don’t do any logic internally.